mpanighetti/install-or-defer/README.md

 ## Optional

-You might also consider the following optional configurations:

-- A __company logo__ graphic file in a "stash" on each Mac (if no logo is provided, the Software Update icon will be used).
-- A __Mac with Content Caching service active__ at all major office locations.
+You might also consider implementing a __Mac with Content Caching service active__ at all major office locations.
 This will conserve network bandwidth and improve the download speed of updates.

 ## Assumptions

 The following is assumed to be the case when implementing this framework:

 - __An automatic restart is desired when updates require it__.
 This script is not necessary if restart-required updates are not mandatory within your environment and are instead left up to the person managing the Mac.
 - __The Jamf Pro server has one or more policies that regularly collect inventory updates from the Mac fleet__.
-This will ensure that Install or Defer is only pushed to a Mac that has a pending update and avoids false-positive script runs (even though the script will not display any alerts if no updates are needed, pushing it to a Mac that doesn't need it results in unnecessary memory and network bandwidth usage and should be avoided).
+This will ensure that Install or Defer is only pushed to a Mac that has a pending update and avoids false-positive script runs (even though the script will not display any alerts if no updates are needed, pushing it to a Mac with no pending updates results in unnecessary memory and network bandwidth usage and should be avoided).

 ## Workflow detail